 CHÂTEAU BEYCHEVELLE 1995

-Tasting note: Fruity nose, with elegant aromas.
-The attack is smooth and the tannins are flavorful.
+Tasting Note: Fruity nose, with aromas of great elegance.
+The attack is supple and the tannins are flavorful.

 Food and Wine Pairing: Beef and venison